mezzio/mezzio/docs/book/v1/cookbook/using-a-base-path.md

 var/
 |- www/
 |  |- wordpress/
-|  |- expressive/
+|  |- mezzio/
 |  |  |- public/
 |  |  |  |- index.php
 ```

-where `/var/www` is the web root, and your Expressive application is in the
+where `/var/www` is the web root, and your Mezzio application is in the
-`expressive/` subdirectory.
+`mezzio/` subdirectory.
 How can you make your application work correctly in
 this environment?

 ## .htaccess in the application root.